-Broadscale assessment of suitable SuDS has indicated a number of different types may be possible; however, given the size of the site and the proportion of the site at risk from flooding, the type of SuDS system used may be influenced by amount of land available; depending on the system used there may be an impact on the amount of land available for development and the cost of development.
+Broadscale assessment of suitable SuDS has indicated a number of different types may be possible; given the size of the site, the type of SuDS system used is likely to be limited by the amount of land available for development.

 The site is partially covered by the Environment Agency's Flood Warning Service.
-Depending on thel access and egress route development may need to consider provision of safe refuge in the event of occupiers being unable to evacuate.
+However, if development is placed outside of the Flood Zones, then access to the Flood Warning Service would not be required.

 The site is not known to benefit from any flood defences.
-Given the size and location of the site, it is unlikely the site itself could be used to implement strategic solutions to alleviate flood risk elsewhere in the catchment.
+Given the size and location of the site, it is unlikely the site could be used to implement strategic solutions to alleviate flood risk elsewhere in the catchment given the land requirement that any strategic storage solution would require.